ezekeal/kingkiller/lanre.md

 ## Tehlu crew

 * Tall Kirel

   * burned but alive in the battle

 * Deah

   * lost two husbands to the fighting
   * face and mouth and heart cold and hard as stone

+* Enlas
+  * wouldn't carry a sword or eat the flesh of animals
+  * never used hard words

+* Geisa
+  * Hand a hundred suits in Belen before the battle
+  * was the first to be raped in the battle

+* Lecelte
+  * lauphed easily

+* I met
+  * never sand and killed swiftly

+* Ordal
+  * the youngest
+  * had never seen a thing die

+* Aleph
+  * golden hair

+* Andan
+  * burning eyes
+  * name means anger

 ## Story